 And since Celem also offers upkeep and repair services, the new manufacturer would have to have a short lead time for in-house fixes and replacements.

 Realizing that they needed to switch vendors in order to differentiate themselves from the competition, Celem found Cybernet.
 After some evaluation, the team at Celem chose the CyberMed NB22 medical computer with three hot-swap batteries to be their solution of choice.
 The CyberMed had all of the technical specifications that the Belgian healthcare market needed.
 It was IEC 60601-1 rated for near-patient safety.
 It had an IP65 rating, meaning it could be sprayed with disinfectant and wiped down without damaging the unit.
-It was also fanless and antimicrobial, which helped mitigate the spread of bacteria and other harmful microbes.

 In addition, the size, weight, and ergonomics of the units were perfect for the non-powered carts that Celem’s customers were moving towards.